Blatter wins fifth FIFA term as challenger concedes

 While Asian, African and Latin American states had been expected to rally around Blatter, Europe, which accounts for all but three of the countries that have ever made it to the final of the World Cup, had been keen for him to step aside.

-European soccer chiefs said after the vote that FIFA had to embrace reform.
-“Change in my opinion is crucial if this organization is to regain its credibility,” said Platini.
+European football chiefs said after the vote that FIFA had to embrace reform.
+“Change in my opinion is crucial if this organisation is to regain its credibility,” said Platini.

 Aaron Davidson, 44, head of Traffic Group’s U.S. unit in Miami, is accused by prosecutors of securing contracts worth more than $35 million for the unit he ran and of arranging bribes for Jeffrey Webb, a FIFA vice president.
 A judge granted Davidson bail but ordered him to be put under house arrest in Miami and to wear an electronic monitoring device.